j-fu/coronaplot/docs/index.en.md

 ---
-title:  Plot of corona virus development
+title:  Plot of corona virus development (March 18)
 ---

 [This page in German](index.md)